Duinoord under the Cork

 Knob

-January 2024 - Measuring has begun!
-We have programmed a dashboard in which the data from the sensors are displayed in one image.
-You see the temperature on the y-axis and the time on the x-axis.
+January 2024 - The measuring has started!
+We have programmed a dashboard in which the data from the sensors is displayed in one image.
+You can see the temperature on the y-axis and the time on the x-axis.
 We can adjust the period so that we can compare different days.
 The images below show a number of examples of what we have seen.
-In the near future we will look at the effect of temperature on the three roof compartments over time.
+In the coming period, we will look at the effect of temperature on the three roof compartments over time.

-December 2023 - The sedum-cork cassettes have been installed.
-We used a roof lift to start removing the gravel layer.
-There was 5 cm of gravel, which amounts to 75 kg per m2.
-Instead, the sedum-cork cassettes have been installed, with a maximum weight of 51 kg.
+December 2023 - The sedum cork cassettes have been laid.
+We used a roof lift and started by removing the gravel layer.
+There was 5 cm of gravel, which is 75 kg per m2.
+Instead, the sedum cork cassettes were placed, with a maximum weight of 51 kg.
 After laying the root-resistant layer, the sedum cork cassettes could be placed.
 These have a size of 50x33 cm.
 For good water drainage, an edge of approximately 10 cm has been left between the roof domes and chimneys, which is filled with gravel.
-The sensors have been installed and the pilot has started.
+The sensors have been placed and the pilot has started.
 Apart from the technical facts, the roof immediately looks more attractive with sedum cork!

 Aanvoer Sedum-kurk cassettes